The Long Road to Linux-Only (Not Excluding a Bit of WINE)

 For once, things become suddenly clear after having read Dedoimedo’s EndeavourOS review – It en-devoured my disk …

 Well, the fact that XFCE can’t do proper scaling it’s not any distro’s fault, and whatever regression Dedoimedo fancies he’d found in KDE 5.21 over KDE 5.20 is mostly BS, but keeping to EndeavourOS and its specific faults, it’s unspectacular, to say the least.
 No sex appeal, no good vibes, almost bad karma.
+And Dedoimedo is right in some regards: XFCE is looking a bit wrong, and installing KDE Plasma afterwards lets the user answer the dilemma inherited from Arch: “What’s

 It works (if you don’t try to install it!), but why should I use it?
 I just can’t understand the love for EndeavourOS!
 Why, just because it’s an Arch that’s easier to install?
 C’mon.
 They list a team of 34 members, and this is all they could do?